 To adjust the position and some other settings, you need to find the plugin setting page first, it’s located under ”Appearance”, then ”Fixed Widget Options”.

 The Fixed widget options allow you to define the top and the bottom margins to make the widget in the exact position, in the sidebar.
 You can use the setting appearing in the below screenshot to help get a great fixed widget setting.

 If your theme is different from normal layouts, you can change the top and the bottom margins, to adjust the appearance.
 You can do that directly from your dashboard, or, from your browser.
 You just need to make sure that the theme and the plugin work normally without problems.

-The best thing about this plugin is that you can make individual selection of widgets that you want to be in a fixed position.
-But remember, that you need to have a maximum number of fixed widget, or, your sidebar will look broken.
+The best thing about this plugin is that you can make an individual selection of widgets that you want to be in a fixed position.
+But remember, that you need to have a maximum number of a fixed widget, or, your sidebar will look broken.